UKDynasty/ukdynasty.github.io/bylaws/index.md

 If the team claiming the player has multiple picks available in that round, then it's up to that team to decide which pick to give up as compensation.

+**Note:** from 2026 onwards, the compensation required for a second-year taxi squad player will be reduced to a pick from the round in which the player was drafted.

 ## 2. SCHEDULE AND DIVISIONS

 From the 2019 season onwards, there are three divisions of four teams: North, Midlands and South, with teams assigned to their division by the geographical position of their town/city.